 How To Know If Your Cut Needs Stitches or Not

 Cuts and scrapes are common, and sometimes small wounds can be treated at home.
 However, some cuts do require medical attention.
 Many of our patients wonder, “Do I need stitches?”
-Our professional urgent care medical team at University Urgent Care is board-certified in emergency medicine and offers wound care and wound infection treatment.
+Our ER doctors and nurse practitioners at University Urgent Care offer wound care and wound infection treatment.
 When a cut, laceration, or bite needs medical attention, visit our urgent care facility seven days a week.
 You do not need an appointment.
 We can treat these wounds with stitches in Fort Worth, TX, so there is minimal scarring and no serious complications, such as an infection.

 When do you need stitches for a cut?